Skip to main content

 Monad is a high-performance Ethereum-compatible L1, offering users the best of both worlds: portability and performance.

-From a portability perspective, Monad offers full bytecode compatibility for the Ethereum Virtual Machine (EVM), so that applications built for Ethereum can be ported to Monad without code changes, and full Ethereum RPC compatibility, so that infrastructure like MetaMask or Etherscan can be used seamlessly.
+From a portability perspective, Monad offers full bytecode compatibility for the Ethereum Virtual Machine (EVM), so that applications built for Ethereum can be ported to Monad without code changes, and full Ethereum RPC compatibility, so that infrastructure like Etherscan or The Graph can be used seamlessly.

 From a performance perspective, Monad offers 10,000 tps of throughput, i.e. 1 billion transactions per day, while offering 1 second block times and 1 second finality.
 This allows Monad to support many more users and far more interactive experiences than existing blockchains, while offering far cheaper per-transaction costs.